 You may also incur fees for withdrawing or transferring your funds.
 Think about how often you plan to trade and what resources you want access to when assessing the value of these fees at different companies.
 If your annual fee is high but you’ll save money on lower trading fees, it might be worth it.

-Similarly, if you don’t plan on trading very frequently, you might want to find a brokerage firm with low or no inactivity fees.
+Similarly, if you don’t intend to trade very frequently, you might want to find a brokerage firm with low or no inactivity fees.
 Be sure to do a full review of all costs involved to make sure you get the best value across the board for your specific needs.
 Otherwise, your trades could end up costing you money over time, rather than earning you money.

 Another deciding factor in finding a brokerage account is how much money you initially plan to invest.
 Some online brokerages have a minimum amount just to get started, often requiring at least a few thousand dollars.
 Others don’t have any minimum requirements.
 In either case, you may notice varying fees depending on how much you invest.

 For example, you may receive a discount by meeting a certain deposit threshold.
-In those cases, it also means you’ll end up paying more if have a lower account balance.
+In those cases, it also means you’ll end up paying more if you have a lower account balance.
 Carefully consider how much you intend to invest and where you receive the best perks for that amount.

 In addition to research and data made available online (and often resulting in fees), consider what type of personal service you receive.
 Would you like an annual check-in with a real financial advisor?
-Do you prefer to have 24/7 email or chat support?
+Do you prefer 24/7 email or chat support?
 Or do you need something more hands-on?

 Just as the level of service varies between full-service brokers and discount brokers, you’ll see a difference even among different online brokers.
 Pay attention to your needs, and don’t be afraid to change your brokerage account further down the road if you feel you need more or less attention.